jbrucker/JettyHelloWorld/README.md

 WARN org.eclipse.jetty.servlets.DoSFilter - DOS ALERT: Request rejected ip=127.0.0.1,session=null,user=null
 ```

 The "WARN" message shows you the DosFilter is working.
-As you can see below, I configured it to only allow 1 request per second per client, and to REJECT excess requests (the normal behavior is to queue extra requests and insert a delay).
+As you can see below, I configured it to allow only 1 request per second per client, and to REJECT excess requests (the normal behavior is to queue extra requests and insert a delay).
+Realistically, you would allow more requests per second and not reject excess requests until the request queue is full.

 When a request is rejected your browser should display:

 **HTTP ERROR: 503**<br>
 Service Unavailable